Sacred Time

 Dig deeper with Sebastian →

-all cultures engage in rituals that, however modernized, were originally intended to reconnect the profane with the sacred.
-These rituals reenacted the culture's creation myth, which gave participants access to the original time frame wherein the act of creation occurred.
+These rituals reenacted the culture’s creation myth, which gave participants access to the original time frame wherein the act of creation occurred.
+Such a re-encounter was possible because time was thought to be cyclical, unlike modern concepts of time as linear.

 Ulanov, Ann Belford, The Feminine in Jungian Psychology and in Christian Theology, 1971supporting